 What began as a Steelband 40 years ago has morphed into a far more complex institution.
-To-date the Steelband boasts a dynamic model that features a Music Division (Academy) and Social Enterprises.
+To-date the Steelband boasts a dynamic model that features a Music Division (Academy) and Social Enterprise.
 Furthermore, the birdsong Foundation

 was incorporated as a not-for-profit company and received the

 Registered Charitable Status by the Trinidad and Tobago Government in

 With the birdsong Academy, birdsong has plunged not only into the immense abyss of youth music education in Trinidad and Tobago, but is pushing the music envelope of the steelpan, by the latter’s sustained integration with other music instruments.

 In an effort to create income generation and employment for our members, we presently operate two community-based Social Enterprises, namely:

 - birdsong Enterprises (bEnt), employing some 60 persons and providing janitorial, landscaping and petty construction services